-- Fault tolerance.
-Support is required for fail-over, load redistribution and other techniques used to achieve fault-tolerance. - Disaster Recovery.
+- Disaster Recovery.
 Disaster recovery is a critical capability for complex distributed Grid infrastructures.
 For distributed systems, failure must be considered one of the natural behaviors and disaster recovery mechanisms must be considered an essential component of the design.
 Autonomous system principles must be fully embraced as we design Grid applications and should be reflected in OGSA. - The self-healing capabilities of resources, services and systems are required.
 Significant manual effort should not be required to monitor, diagnose and repair faults.
 Ability to integrate intelligent self-aware hardware such as disks, networking devices etc. - Strong monitoring for defects, intrusions, and other problems.
-Ability to migrate attacks away from critical areas.

-- Legacy application management.
+Ability to migrate attacks away from critical areas. - Legacy application management.
 Legacy applications are those that cannot be changed, but they are too valuable to give up or to complex to rewrite.
 Grid infrastructure has to be built around them so that they can continue to be used. - Administration.
 Be able to "codify" and "automate" the normal practices used to administer the environment.
 The goal is that system should be able to self-organize and self-describe to manage low level configuration details based on higher-level configurations and management policies specified by administrators.

-4 The OGSA Platform
+3 The OGSA Platform Service Taxonomy